alexharri/website/posts/icelandic-developer-survey-2024.md

 ### Work-life balance and parental leave

-With the obvious caveat of work-life balance varying by company, work-life balance for developers in Iceland is generally good.
-There will be some companies with a terrible work-life balance, and some companies with really good work-life balance.
+With the obvious caveat of work-life balance varying by company, work-life balance for developers in Iceland is generally very good.

 A notable factor is Iceland's generous paid parental leave, which is 6 months for each parent with 2 of those months transferrable to the other parent.
 This corresponds to about 26 weeks of parental leave for each parent.